 Keeping these in mind, there are some specific factors that will have a huge impact on local SEO.

 The Biggest Factors in Local SEO

-There are four central factors that will help determine whether or not your local business excels in 2020.
+There are four central factors that will help determine whether or not your local business excels.